-All participants 18 years of age or older will be required to purchase a fishing license from New Mexico Department of Game and Fish through a mandatory web-based sales system that was launched in 2014.
+All participants 18 years of age or older will be required to purchase a fishing license from New Mexico Department of Game and Fish through a mandatory web-based sales system.
 A special online kiosk at the Tooth of Time Traders will be available to help participants obtain their licenses.
 Fishing licenses for participants 18 years of age and older will NOT be available for purchase in the backcountry.